ACINQ/eclair/.github/ISSUE_TEMPLATE.md

 <!-- This issue tracker is only for technical issues related to Eclair.

-We use github for strictly technical issues.
-Questions about Lightning or Eclair, and support requests are best directed to our gitter at https://gitter.im/ACINQ/eclair.
+Please do not open issues for support requests or questions about Lightning or Eclair: use our gitter at https://gitter.im/ACINQ/eclair instead.
 Please check that there is not already a similar issue before opening a new one.
 -->